-Get ahead this festive season and make one of our easiest ever Christmas cakes.
-Go for a classic mix, a fruity alternative or a last-minute lifesaver
+Get ahead this festive season and make one of our top 10 Christmas cakes.
+Go for a classic mix, fruity alternative or last-minute lifesaver.

 Fill your kitchen with delicious smells and all your favourite Christmas sweets with our ultimate Christmas baking collection.

 Traditional Christmas cakes

 Do Stir-up Sunday right this year and bake a boozy masterpiece worthy of the grandest Christmas table.
 Get your mixing bowls and most impressive aprons at the ready and cook up some Christmas magic.